 The drilling contractor: Owns and operates a drilling rig.
 In my case the drilling contractor was Maersk Drilling.
 The drilling contractor then hires the staff necessary to run the rig, some directly, others via an agency.
 I was hired by the agency Vikarlaeger, who again was hired by Maersk Drilling to supply the rig with doctors.

 The drilling rig: Essentially a machine creating holes in the earth.
 Rigs come in may different sorts: Some operate on land, some offshore, some stand, some float.
 I worked on Maersk Deliverer, a semi-submersible drilling rig, a floating rig designed to operate on deep water.
-Maersk Drilling produced a short video from the Maersk Deliverer in 2012.
+A short video of the rig is available on YouTube.

-The working schedule: Varies from rig to rig.
+The work schedule: Varies from rig to rig.
 I worked a schedule of 4 weeks on-4 weeks off..